Racketlon

 Racketlon is a multisport competition in which competitors play a sequence of four popular racket sports: table tennis, badminton, squash, and tennis.
-It originated in Finland and Sweden and was modeled on other combination sports like the triathlon and decathlon.
+It originated in Finland and Sweden and was modelled on other combination sports like triathlon and decathlon.

 World Federation

 The International Racketlon Federation (IRF) was founded on 15 September 2002.
-IRF renamed FIR – Federation Internationale de Racketlon.
+IRF renamed to FIR – Federation of International Racketlon.
 The first FIR managers were elected in October 2005 at a General Meeting in London.